benjaminezequiel/playground-theme/README.md

 Support includes both desktop and mobile platforms, making it ideal for users who want a consistent experience across devices.

-> [!NOTE] Work In progress
+> [!IMPORTANT]
-> Additional customization options through `cssClasses`, including enhanced Dataview tables and Tasks plugin styling (custom task statuses and query visualization).
+> This theme is a work in progress!
+There is additional customization options planned through `cssClasses`, including enhanced Dataview tables and Tasks plugin styling (custom task statuses and query visualization).

 ---